Heroku Connect Logging and Maintenance Operations

 DATABASE_URL

-Pausing synchronization
+Pausing Synchronization

-When performing certain tasks, such as upgrading your database, you may want to pause synchronization activity in Heroku Connect.
+When performing certain tasks, such as upgrading your database, you want to pause synchronization activity in Heroku Connect.
 To do this navigate to the Settings

 tab, Manage Connection